Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ###########################################################################
 ## WARNING - Do not execute this script without completely
-## understanding appropriate value to write to your specific GPUs
+## understanding appropriate values to write to your specific GPUs
 ###########################################################################
 #
 #    Copyright (C) 2019  RueiKe